By Eric Rinker – Technical Consultant

 As with the original purchase, the more units purchased the less an individual unit will cost.
 But with upgrades, there is an additional aspect that will affect TCO.
 The time and resources required to roll out the old and roll in the new hardware or software.
 By limiting diversity, the possible complications and required contingency plans will shrink and less effort will be required to implement.

 Technical Support / Training:

 The difference between the Technical Support and Training TCO factors is the audience the effort is applied to, but the way in which savings is garnered is the same.
-With a limited set of hardware or software, the required skill set of the support staff and user base is diminished.
-Thus, the effort and expense required to train either group is also lessened.
+With a limited set of hardware or software, the required skill set of the support staff and the user base is diminished.
+Thus, the effort and expense required to train either group are also lessened.

-Standardization can make business run smoother, but its application should not prevent needed technologies from being introduced into the infrastructure.
+Standardization can make a business run smoother, but its application should not prevent needed technologies from being introduced into the infrastructure.
 Sometimes a stand-alone solution is the best way to accomplish the task at hand.
 Often, these solutions are the fore-runner for the new standard that will be applied to the next generation of the infrastructure.

-When you create a structure that is flexible enough to handle the majority of cases with one method and can still incorporate the one-of-a-kind systems when needed, you will be able to benefit from the TCO savings that Standardization provides without preventing business from capturing profits.
+When you create a structure that is flexible enough to handle the majority of cases with one method and can still incorporate the one-of-a-kind systems when needed, you will be able to benefit from the TCO savings that Standardization provides without preventing your business from capturing profits.